“I have two children and, like every parent and the many teachers I meet locally, I think every child has a right to the

 I'm standing up for an education system that puts the best interests of pupils, staff and the community first:

-- voted against the Academies Bill in Parliament and tabled amendments to give parents, teachers and the local authority a full say in the running of our local schools and in planning for school places
+- I voted against the Academies Bill in Parliament and tabled amendments to give parents, teachers and the local authority a full say in the running of our local schools and in planning for school places

-- working with local parents, staff and trade union members so that Hove Park and Varndean could remain community schools rather than become unaccountable academies
+- I worked with local parents, staff and trade union members so that Hove Park and Varndean could remain community schools rather than become unaccountable academies

-- secured a Parliamentary debate to challenge Ministers to stop meddling in the classroom – teachers should be free to teach and children free to learn
+- I secured a Parliamentary debate to challenge Ministers to stop meddling in the classroom – teachers should be free to teach and children free to learn

-- standing with teachers campaigning for decent pay, pensions and workplace rights
+- I'm standing with teachers campaigning for decent pay, pensions and workplace rights

-- succesfully pushing for every child to recieve Personal, Social, Health & Economic (PSHE) education, Sex & Relationship Education and education on ending violence against women and girls
+- I successfully pushed for every child to recieve Personal, Social, Health & Economic (PSHE) education, Sex & Relationship Education and education on ending violence against women and girls